 Kyrie Irving: They're actually sponsored by Protégé by Al Harrington (a former St. Patrick's player and Roadrunner as well as current NY Knick), but I don't wear them. [/private]

 I have found that it generally takes me at least five views of a prospect to get a good feel and accurately describe their game.
-I mean there are so many intangibles, like have they been playing or traveling a lot of late or have they been mcadoo1under the weather.
+I mean there are so many intangibles, like have they been playing or traveling a lot of late or have they been under the weather.
 The list also consists of, have they had off the court or personal issues, a look at the match up situations, whether they have familiarity or lack of in the environment they are playing in.
 I watch to see if they play consistently or if they turn it on when certain coaches are in attendance.
 I could go on for another 1000 words describing intangibles alone.
 That is but scratching the surface of the many things I look for when scouting a player.

 Every so often a players comes along that you get an immediate feel for and James McAdoo is one of those guys.
 McAdoo has the ability to slash through defenders and always gets his shot off, traffic or not.
 At his young age, he already understands angles and spacing.
 He moves well in all aspects of the game including defense where his long body allows him to recover quickly to play help defense.
 In short, McAdoo is a big time talent.